 Let us take a look at the cardinality of trails.
-First of all, note that $DP(Q) = 2^{-w(Q)}$ is not necessarily true, although in many cases it may be a good approximation, e.g., when w(Q) < b - 4.
-The cardinality of the trail is then given by $2^{b-1} \times DP(Q)$ .
-Now, when w(Q) > b-1, we cannot have $DP(Q) = 2^{-w(Q)}$ as the number of pairs is an integer.
-Typically, a trail with w(Q) > b-1 has no pairs, maybe one pair and very maybe a few pairs.
-If all trails over an iterated permutation have weight significantly above b, most pairs will be in a trail that has only 1 right pair.
-In other words, trails with more than a single right pair will be rare.
-In those circumstances, finding a trail with non-zero cardinality is practically equivalent to finding a right pair for it.
+First of all, note that $DP(Q) = 2^{-w_r(Q)}$ is not necessarily true, although in many cases it may be a good approximation, e.g., when $w_r(Q) < b - 4$.
+The cardinality of the trail is then given by $2^{b-1} \times DP(Q)$.
+Now, when $w_r(Q) > b - 1$, we cannot have $DP(Q) = 2^{-w_r(Q)}$ as the number of pairs is an integer.
+Typically, a trail with $w_r(Q) > b - 1$ has no pairs, maybe one pair and very maybe a few pairs.
+If all trails over an iterated permutation have weight significantly above b, most trails with non-zero cardinality will only have a single pair.
+In other words, trails containing more than a single pair will be rare.
+In those circumstances, finding a trail with non-zero cardinality is practically equivalent to finding a pair in it.
 This makes such trails of very small value in cryptanalysis.

 If there are no trails with low weight, it remains to be verified that there are no systematic clustering of non-zero cardinality trails in differentials.
 A similar phenomenon is that of truncated differentials.
-These are differentials where the input and output difference patterns are not fully determined.
+These are differentials where the input and output differences are not fully determined.
 A first type of truncated differentials are especially a concern in ciphers where the round function treats the state bits in sets, e.g., bytes.
-In that case, a typical truncated differential only specifies which bytes in the input and/or output difference patterns are passive (equal to zero) and which ones are active (different from zero).
+In that case, a typical truncated differential only specifies which bytes in the input and/or output differences are passive (equal to zero) and which ones are active (different from zero).
 The central point of these truncated differentials is that they also consist of truncated trails and that it may be possible to construct truncated trails with high cardinality.
 Similar to ordinary differential trails, truncated trails also impose conditions on the bits of the intermediate computation values of a, and the number of such conditions can again be quantified by defining a weight function.

 A second type of truncated differentials are those where part of the output is truncated.
-Instead of considering the output difference pattern over the complete output of f, one considers it over a subset of (say, n of) its output bits (e.g., the inner part $\widehat{f}$ ).
-For a random b-bit to n-bit function, the cardinality of non-trivial differentials has a normal distribution with mean $2^{b-n-1}$ and variance $2^{b-n-1}$ [31].
+Instead of considering the output difference over the complete output of f, one considers it over a subset of (say, n of) its output bits (e.g., the inner part \hat{f}).
+For a random b-bit to n-bit function, the cardinality of non-trivial differentials has a normal distribution with mean 2^{b-n-1} and variance 2^{b-n-1} [40].
 Again, this implies that there shall be no trails of the truncated function f with low weight and there shall be no clustering of trails.

 Given a trail for f, one can construct a corresponding trail for the truncated version of f.
 This requires exploiting the properties of the round function of f.
 In general, the trail for the truncated version will have a weight that is equal to or lower than the original trail.
 How much lower depends on the round function of f.
-Typically, the trail in f determines the full difference patterns up to the last few rounds.
+Typically, the trail in f determines the full differences up to the last few rounds.
 In the last few rounds the difference values in some bit positions may become unconstrained resulting in a decrease of the number of conditions.

-4.2.2 Linear cryptanalysis
+5.2.2 Linear cryptanalysis